 When you import the asset into your project, you’ll get a CorgiEngine folder, containing three subfolders.
-I recommend leaving that folder as it is, and not modifying its content.
+It’s recommended to leave that folder as it is, and not modify its content.
 Instead, create a dedicated folder for your game’s assets, and if you need to modify code, just extend the Corgi Engine’s class into one of yours.
 If you want to know more about that, look at the “Inheritance” section.
-Here’s a rundown of the contents of these four folders, and of the general folder structure.
+Here’s a rundown of the contents of these three folders, and of the general folder structure.

 As the name implies, Common contains all the scripts and visual assets necessary for the mobile controls to work.
 You’ll want to keep that folder in your game.
 The main structure is made of the following folders :